Recovery Through My Lens: The Journey Home

 Recovery Through My Lens: a letter from a mother in recovery to her daughter providing hope and guidance for life.

-Kerry combines her many years of experience in healthcare technology and client service, along with her personal passion for recovery, to provide an excellent client experience at Workit Health.
-As a person in long-term recovery herself, Kerry understands the barriers to treatment and believes deeply in Workit’s mission to provide options that are affordable and accessible to all.
+Kerry combines many years of experience in healthcare technology and client service with a personal passion for recovery.
+As a person in long-term recovery herself, Kerry understands the barriers to treatment and believes deeply in making treatment options that are affordable and accessible to all.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 Workit Health, Inc. and its affiliated professional entities make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.